veerendranayak/redshift-workshop/lab1/README.md

 * Download and install from link --> [SQL Workbench/J](http://www.sql-workbench.eu/downloads.html).
 Select "Generic package for all systems including all optional libraries"

-* Once you have installed your third-party tool, you will need either a JDBC or ODBC driver.
+* Once you install SQL Workbench, you will need either a JDBC or ODBC driver.
 Amazon Redshift offers JDBC and ODBC drivers for download.
-In this exercise we will JDBC driver that can be downloaded from [RedShift JDBC Documentation] (https://s3.amazonaws.com/redshift-downloads/drivers/jdbc/1.2.34.1058/RedshiftJDBC42-no-awssdk-1.2.34.1058.jar)
+In this exercise we will use JDBC driver that can be downloaded from [RedShift JDBC Documentation] (https://s3.amazonaws.com/redshift-downloads/drivers/jdbc/1.2.34.1058/RedshiftJDBC42-no-awssdk-1.2.34.1058.jar)

 ## Configure Client Tool